-- Treatment with risedronate in women younger than 65 years resulted in an ICER of more than £20,000 per QALY gained. - Treatment with risedronate in women who have the combinations of T-score, age and number of independent clinical risk factors for fracture indicated in the table below resulted in an ICER of less than £20,000 per QALY gained.
-Including women aged 65-69 years with no independent clinical risk factors for fracture increased the ICER to more than £20,000 per QALY gained.
+- 4.2.26 For strontium ranelate in second-line use, the model produced the following results: - Treatment with strontium ranelate in women who have the combinations of T-score, age and number of independent clinical risk factors for fracture indicated in the table below resulted in an ICER of less than £30,000 per QALY gained.
+Including women aged 50-54 years with no independent clinical risk factors for fracture increased the ICER to more than £30,000 per QALY gained.